FGMEMBERS/D510/Models/Liveries/Readme.txt

 Patrouille-de-France-FlightGear

+These liveries were made by : Flavien BLANC 2010

+Thanks to him

+DC510_C1

-These liveries were made by : Fly 2010
+These liveries were made by : sohe 2010

 Thanks to him